brodieaustin/avalon-novel/index.markdown

 ***

 Tara finally resolved herself to gather up her things to leave the cell.
 She packed up a few articles of clothing and a few things that belonged to her father.
 She decided to keep one book and leave everythign else.

+She started out and crossed the prison yard, but stopped halfway.
+She decided that she should call on Mr. Schiller and say goodbye to him.
+The thought of being able to say a proper goodbye to the old man eased her mind and seemed like a necessary thing to do.

+She walked back to the nearest staircase and walked down the long exposed passageways until she reached his cell.
+She knocked on the door.
+Almost on cue, the old man's voice croaked out, "Go away!"

+"It's me, Mr. Schiller.
+Tara, Mr. Arch's daughter."
+The old man opened the door.
+His skin looked soft and more wrinkled than it had even just a few days ago.
+He also walked much more slowly.
+The fire inside him seemed to have gone out already.
+She had seen this, of course, happen with her father, but this process seemed to have accelerated with this old man.

+"I heard about your father.
+Terrible shame.
+He was a model recorder, one of the best there was."

+"Thank you.
+I appreciate that.
+I've been ordered to leave the prison now that my father has passed.
+I wanted...I wanted to say goodbye.
+Since you knew him, I wanted to say goodbye."

+"These are trying times, Tara.
+You must be strong.
+You must find a way to survive."
+Tara watched as Mr. Schiller nearly shook with something like rage.
+He sat down suddenly, clutching his head.

+"Headaches?"

+"Yes, I try not to get overly excited.
+It makes them much worse."

+"I'm sorry.
+I didn't mean to upset you."

+"No, do not apologize.
+I'm glad you came.
+Since you are here, I should give you something."

+"That's not necssary.
+You shouldn't."

+He stood up and wobbled, steadied himself then walked over to the trunk of belongings he had been allowed to keep.
+"Take this, it's winter and your shawl looks particularly thin."

+He handed her a thick cloak made up of many layers and coarse fabric.
+Even in the dim light, Tara would tell that the it had been hastily stitched together, but it did seem warm.
+She took it and wrapped herself in it, "Thank you, I may need it."

+"Yes, you may never know when something like that may be needed."

+"I should leave you now, I don't want to anger the guards."

+"Of course."
+He reached out and shook her hand.
+She embraced his frail body in a hug and left the cell.

-She started out and crossed the prison yard.
+She retraced her steps and headed towards the prison gates.
 Before she reached the gate, Maggie caught up with her.

 "Tara!?
 Where are you going?"